Written by Nick Ebert, Alyssa Orcuilo, and Khang Vuong

 - Ask the right questions: ask if the clinic has separate charges for the office visit and in-house lab tests or if they have a bundle price.
 For the latter, make sure you ask if the bundle price also includes options like X-rays and minor wound repair.

 - Be patient and be nice: receptionists at urgent care clinics have to deal with a very high call volume every day and they also juggle many different tasks to keep the clinic running.
 These professionals are truly there to help you, show some appreciation for what they do and kindly explain to them your situation, they can be much more helpful than you think!

 6. What If I Have A High Deductible Health Plan?

 If you happen to be covered under a high deductible health plan, instead of paying the self-pay rates, you will be paying what your insurance company negotiated with the provider.
 This negotiated rate, more often than not, is 30-40% higher than the self-pay rate unless there is a copay.

 Let say you have a $5000 deductible and have to pay 100% out-of-pocket until meeting your limit, a level I urgent care visit could cost you anywhere from $180-$300 instead of $130 for self-pay patients.

 7. Alternative Options

 Urgent care clinics are not the only way for people without insurance to get care.
 There are emerging virtual visit services that can provide a basic consult for less than a traditional visit (CVS online visits and Virtuwell visits are both around $50).
 However, because of the limited scope of virtual visits, doctors aren't able to prescribe tests to better diagnose you for certain conditions like Flu, strep, or UTI.

-For folks who value pricing transparency and affordability, Mira is a great option for you to get preventative, urgent care, and more - for only $25 a month and a $99 fixed copay regardless of visit reasons.
-Mira has over 100 partner clinics nationwide and covers a comprehensive list of conditions from flu, strep, UTI, to getting X-rays and EKG.
+Mira is a great option for you to get preventative, urgent care, and more - for only $45 a month and a $99 fixed copay regardless of visit reasons.
+Mira has over 400 partner clinics nationwide and covers a comprehensive list of conditions from flu, strep, UTI, to getting X-rays and EKG.